vle-forge/vle-project.org/content/documentation/vle-1.1/installation.md

 cpack -G NSIS
 ```

-For developpers only, we rely on a shared directory (in this example:
+For developers only, we rely on a shared directory (in this example:
 /cross/shared) between the linux host  and a windows virtual machine drive
 (in this example: z:).